There are no perfect defenses against shark bites. But wearable tech might help, researchers say.

 Even though shark-bite incidents are relatively uncommon in most parts of the world, they occupy an outsize space in the public consciousness, thanks to frenzied coverage in the news media (and maybe the movie “Jaws”).

-The raw number of bite incidents have risen over the past 30 years, but only marginally.
+The raw number of bite incidents has risen over the past 30 years, but only marginally.
 The numbers don’t tell the whole story, said Gavin Naylor, who directs the Florida Program for Shark Research.

 Shark population numbers have plummeted since the mid-80s because of hunting and fishing; at the same time, the number of people in the water has grown with the popularity of water sports such as paddleboarding, long-distance swimming and surfing.